There are several ways in which bitmap images (e.g. JPG, PNG or GIF formats) can be converted into a vector image:

 - Insert a new layer (Insert -> Timeline -> Layer).

 - Select the Line tool for the Drawing Toolbar, and draw the outlines in this new layer following the outlines of the map in the layer below.
 Make sure that all the lines are touching.
 To draw a curve, first draw a straight line.
 Then, click somewhere in the middle of the line, and drag it one way or another.

 - Select the Paint Bucket tool and click inside the borders to create your map regions.
 If it does not work, the borders you have drawn are probably not touching.
 Zoom in to see if you can detect the breach.

 - Remove the bottom layer containing your bitmap image.

 Maps for GIS (Geographic Information Systems) are commonly exchanged as ESRI Shapefiles.
 StatPlanet can load shapefile maps directly.
-It is also possible to use StatPlanet to convert shapefile maps into a vector format, which can then be edited using software such as Adobe Illustrator, Inkscape or Adobe Flash.
-In order to export the shapefile map as a vector PDF file, it first needs to be loaded into StatPlanet Plus (see also the quickstart guide for loading shapefile maps).
+It is also possible to use StatPlanet to convert shapefile maps into a vector format, which can then be edited using software such as Adobe Illustrator, Inkscape or Adobe Animate.
+In order to export the shapefile map as a vector PDF file, it first needs to be loaded into StatPlanet (see also the quickstart guide for loading shapefile maps).
 Then follow the steps as outlined here: exporting shapefile maps to vector format.

 Shapefile maps can also be converted into Adobe Illustrator vector files using software such as ArcGIS or MAPublisher.
 Converting the file in ArcGIS can be done as follows: select 'File -> Export Map'.
 In the 'Save as' drop-down select 'AI' as the file format.
 Then click on 'Save'.
-Adobe Illustrator (AI) files can be imported directly into Flash.
+Adobe Illustrator (AI) files can be imported directly into Adobe Animate.